a close look of baked mini quiche in a white ceramic baking dish

 Absolutely.
 Mix the batter the night before, refrigerate it, and bake it fresh in the morning.

-They go beautifully with a dollop of yoghurt, avocado slices, or fresh cherry tomatoes.
+They go beautifully with a dollop of yogurt, avocado slices, or fresh cherry tomatoes.

 Fancy a Freebie?